jdrizin/saiks-artocarpus/README.charconvert.md

 charconvert.py
 ==============

-# charconvert.py
-written to convert two csv files to SAIKS format

-The CSV files should be character and state matrices in a format similar to that of SAIKS.
+Convert two CSV files in a simple template to SAIKS format

 ## usage